arunz3/Snapdrop-Web-App/README.md

 # Snapdrop-Client-App
 Snapdrop local file sharing in your browser

-This app is just a web application
+This app is just a web application for android

 https://github.com/RobinLinus/snapdrop